henriDENG/PLT-project/README.md

 # PLT-projet

-Use C as the Programmming Language.
+Use C as the programmming language.

 On veut écrire un compilateur d’automate qui: